dummylink/test-plnk-dk/apps/ap_PDI/readme.txt

 For Windows:

-1. Click on "rebuild.bat"
+1. Click on "rebuild.bat" AFTER the PCP SW rebuild is finished (please refer to "pcp_PDI/readme.txt")

-2. Choose the desired platform and design by entering a number
+2. Choose the same platform and design as the PCP SW by entering a number

 3. A bash script will be invoked, which rebuild the SW.

-4. Click on "run.bat" - the HW configuration and the PCP SW will be downloaded to the FPGA
+4. Click on "run.bat" - the HW configuration and the AP SW will be downloaded to the FPGA

 5. Enjoy the terminal outputs and the running POWERLINK network.